zowe/community/Project Management/PI Planning/23PI3 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI3 Objectives.md

     * List ALL security needs.
 For ex: user IDs, classes, resource setup, certs, keyrings, STC, USS permissions, passtickets, MFA, user IDs.
     * Note which security reqs that the admin can address before and/or during the installation.
     * Include diagram showing the full security ecosystem + touch points.
+    * Include links to verify that configuration is complete.
+Include expected output.

    (Criteria defined in Issue [#2963](https://github.com/zowe/docs-site/issues/2963)).